DinVision/QuickLaunch/README.md

 <b>Sorting and Naming the Shortcuts:</B>
 For easy sorting, name the Shortcuts with 3 digit numeric prefix as example below.
+The 3-digit prefix is for sorting purpose.
 "010 Paint"
 "020 Notepad"
 "030 Excel"